 Shemini Atzeret

 We gather for the final days of the fall festival season and recite the Yizkor service.
-Hear Cantor Schwartz chant Geshem, the prayer for rain, at the beginning of the musaf service.
+Hear the cantor chant Geshem, the prayer for rain, at the beginning of the Musaf service.

 The next morning, we end the annual cycle of Torah reading and begin it again, honoring two congregants as Hatan Torah and Kallat B’reishit.